What to Wear in Morocco

 Moroccan beaches are popular destinations for local and foreign tourists alike.
-Men will feel comfortable wearing their typical swim shorts, and women can wear a one-piece or bikini swimsuit.
-This is especially true on the popular beaches of Tangier, Essaouira, and Agadir.
+Men will feel comfortable wearing their typical swim shorts, and

 If you’re straying off the beaten path, smaller Moroccan beaches are sometimes frequented only by local Moroccan boys, who play on the beach with their friends.
 Don’t let this deter you from visiting, though, because these remote beaches can have the softest sand and most beautiful scenery.